 How to Make Cream Cheese

-All you need to make your own cream cheese is plain yogurt!
-I like to use my homemade yogurt but store bought yogurt works just as well.
+Plain yogurt – All you need to make your own cream cheese is plain yogurt!
+I like to use my homemade yogurt, but store-bought yogurt works just as well.

 If you use homemade yogurt, you can control exactly how tangy you let your yogurt…and therefore cream cheese…become.
-Just shorten the culture time if you want it less tangy, or increase the culture time if you want your cream cheese to be more tangy.
+Just shorten the culture time if you want it less tangy or increase the culture time if you want your cream cheese to be tangier.

 I had some homemade yogurt and some leftover store bought yogurt in the fridge that I needed to use up.
 (The store bought yogurt was the starter culture I used to make my homemade yogurt.)